Monitoring Fish Farm Pond Water Quality in Vietnam

 Fish farm deployment functioning diagram

 Waspmote Plug & Sense!
-Smart Water have been deployed in the source of water supply and also inside the fish farm.
-Water and fish quality are controlled by the following parameters:
+Smart Water has been deployed at the water source and inside the fish farm.
+Water and fish quality are monitored through the following parameters:

 • Temperature